MagnitudeCMS/magnitudecms/README.md

 Where could these files be stored?
 ----------------------------------

 *    Database
     *    cache to disk on first access so web server may serve files quickly
 * On disk
- * What about transfering site to another host?
+    *    what about transfering site to another host?
 If it is in a CouchDB database it wouold be simpler to replicate...